revgrid/revgrid/etc/revgrid.api.md

 // @public (undocumented)
 export interface DataServer<SF extends SchemaField> {
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@Summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference fetchViewData?(rectangles: readonly Rectangle[], callback?: (failure: boolean) => void): void;
     getCursorName?(field: SF, rowIndex: number): string;